Silk-MC/Silk-API/src/main/resources/CHANGELOG/silk-api.en_us.md

 ### Fixes:

 - Fixed an issue where the mod's built-in resource pack could not correctly read or override resources.
+- Removed the mistakenly included built-in resource pack for silk-generate.

 ## 1.0.2---2024/10/14